 1. Formation of North Korea and South Korea

-After liberation from Japan, the allies divided Korea at the 38th parallel to be administered by the Soviet Union in the north and the United States in the south.
+After liberation from Japan in 1945, the allies divided Korea at the 38th parallel to be administered by the Soviet Union in the north and the United States in the south.
 The Soviets and Americans were unable to agree on the implementation of Joint Trusteeship over Korea.
 This led in 1948 to the establishment of separate governments, each claiming to be the legitimate government of all of Korea.
 Soviet troops left North Korea in 1948.
 U.S. forces left South Korea in 1949.

 Prior to June 1950, both sides had been engaged in a series of clashes along the 38th parallel.

 On June 25, 1950, the northern forces crossed the parallel in large numbers and quickly captured Seoul.
 The South Korean government was forced to flee south.

 On 25 June 1950, the United Nations Security Council condemned the North Korean invasion of South Korea and two days later recommended that member states provide military assistance to South Korea.
 On June 27 1950, U.S. President Truman ordered US air and sea forces to help the South Korean government.

 In mid-September 1950 UN forces recaptured Seoul and by the end of the first week of October they were driving the North Korean forces across the 38th Parallel.
 The United Nations Forces then moved northward, crossed the North Korean border, captured Pyongyang the capital, and advanced toward the boundary between North Korea and China.

 China entered the conflict, pushing back the U.N. forces.
 Eventually battle lines near the 38th parallel were established and fighting continued until July 27, 1953, when the Korea Armistice Agreement was signed.